NomicFoundation/hardhat-website/src/content/plugin-development/explanation/lifecycle.md

 }
 ```

-The first time an instance of the Hardhat Runtime Environment runs a Hook of a category, it Hardhat will invoke the functions in the `hookHandlers`'s field for that category, of every plugin.
+When a Hook of a specific category runs for the first time in a Hardhat Runtime Environment instance, Hardhat needs to load the Hook Handlers for that category.
+It does this by calling the import function defined in the `hookHandlers` field of every plugin.

-The module that the function imports, must export as `default` a Hook Handler Category Factory, which is an async function that returns a `Partial<HookCategory>` object.
+The imported module must export a Hook Handler Category Factory as its `default` export.
+This factory is an async function that returns a `Partial<HookCategory>` object.

 For example, the `./hooks/network.js` could look like this: